-Net increase in this account amounted to P390.9 million.
-There was an increase in market value of AFS investments of about P267.7 million offset by net addition to AFS investments of P 115.6 million and unrealized foreign exchange loss of P8.6 million for six months of 2016.
+Net increase in this account amounted to P1.3 billion.
+There was an increase in market value of AFS investments of about P1.2 billion and net addition to AFS investments of P125.1 million.
+Unrealized foreign exchange gain recognized for three months of 2017 amounted to P13.8 million.